yaaaaashiki/escapism/README.md

 # Escapism
-Graduation Theses Search System for Students Belonging to Follows
+The Graduation Theses Search System for Students Belonging to Following
 * Intelligence Information Course
 * Department of Integrated Information Technology